navargas/iscsi-softlayer-ubuntu14/README.md

 #####Simple script to set up Softlayer iSCSI block storage on Ubuntu 14 machines

 ### NOTICE
-This script is provided without warrenty.
-I needed something to automate the configuration of serveral Ubuntu 14 nodes in a cluster of machines hosted on Softlayer.
+This script is provided without warranty.
+I needed something to automate the configuration of several Ubuntu 14 nodes in a cluster of machines hosted on Softlayer.
 I can't promise that it will work on your configuration, and I can't imagine it will if your configuration does not match mine (softlayer, ubuntu 14.04, iscsi block storage also on softlayer).